Merzasphor/MWSE/docs/source/mwscript/references.rst

 9   Amulet
 === =============================================

-.. note:: `xEquipmentList <functions/xEquipmentList.html>`_'s returns this value as the subtype for clothing records.
+.. note:: `xEquipmentList <functions/xEquipmentList.html>`_'s returns this value as the subtype for clothing objects.
 Note that the values are **increased by one** by that function.

 Control Types
 -----------------------------------------------------------